astronomer/airflow-guides/guides/dynamic-tasks.md

 - Map index 1: `222`
 - Map index 2: `333`

-It is also possible to 'zip' XComArg objects by using their `.zip()` method to combine them with one or more other XComArg objects.
-If the upstream task has been defined using the TaskFlowAPI simply provide the function call.
-If the upstream task used a classical operator, provide the `XComArg(task_object)`.
-Below you can see an example of the results of two TaskFlowAPI tasks and one classical operator being zipped together to form functionally the same `zipped_arguments` (`[(1,10,100), (2,20,200), (3,30,300)]`) as in the previous example.
+It is also possible to zip `XComArg` objects.
+If the upstream task has been defined using the TaskFlow API, simply provide the function call.
+If the upstream task used a traditional operator, provide the `XComArg(task_object)`.
+Below you can see an example of the results of two TaskFlowAPI tasks and one traditional operator being zipped together to form the same `zipped_arguments` (`[(1,10,100), (2,20,200), (3,30,300)]`) as in the previous example.

 To mimic the behavior of the `zip_longest()` function from the `itertools` package, you can add an optional keyword argument `fillvalue` to the `.zip()` method.
 If `fillvalue` is specified, the method will produce as many tuples as the longest input has elements, missing elements are filled with the default value.